 I know I’m biased but I really do think pubs are important.
 Closeness with your family and friends and eating and drinking together is part of the fabric of life and keeps our souls nourished and in equilibrium.
 We need contact with other human beings, especially our loved ones.
 Or at least most of them.
 (Beer's good too)

-So here we go – an essential service resumes.
+So we need to keep the pub alive and will be doing all we can to make our customers feel comfortable.
 We’ve tried to keep it as much like the Swan of yore but we have to follow Boris’ rules as well as trying to manage our little business through the financial quagmire.
 I think the key to this is common sense.
-The country has been hit by a deadly virus and even though it’s not as bad as we first thought it could flair up again so we need to be sensible and take precautions.
-We have carefully read HMG’s guidelines, which are actually down to earth and sensible, and this is what we have decided to do:
+This is what we have decided to do:

-We ask you to follow the household Government guidance about groups of no more than 6 people from any household, or no more than 10 people from two households.
+We ask you to follow the household Government guidance about groups of no more than 6 people from any household, including children.
 We won’t be able to check who’s who so we trust you to do the right thing.

 Getting into the pub and social distancing